 Mike, a 32-year-old financial analyst, is heavily invested in Company A. Over the past few weeks, sentiment regarding Company A has been severely bearish due to major internal accounting fraud.
 The company’s share price has plummeted to reflect this new information.
 In addition, other financial analysts are negative about the shares of Company A and assign a low target price.
 Mike, despite the accounting scandal and significant negative sentiment regarding Company A, refuses to change his belief regarding the company and continues to hold onto his shares in spite of the declining share price.
 As Mike is sticking to a flawed investment strategy, this is an example of belief perseverance.

 There are several major belief perseverance errors.
 Outlined in CFI’s Behavioral Finance Glossary, they are:

-- Conservatism bias: Placing more emphasis on old information used to form their beliefs rather than on new information.
+- Conservatism bias: placing more emphasis on old information used to form beliefs rather than on new information.

 Each belief perseverance error will be discussed in detail below.